 29 The housing finance series uses a concurrent seasonal adjustment methodology to derive the seasonal adjustment factors.
 This means that original estimates available at the current reference month are used to estimate seasonal factors for the current and previous months.
 As a result of this methodology, the seasonally adjusted and trend estimates for earlier periods can be revised each month.
 However, in most instances, the only noticeable revisions will be to the previous month and the same month a year ago.

 30 Autoregressive integrated moving average (ARIMA) modelling can improve the revision properties of the seasonally adjusted and trend estimates.
 ARIMA modelling relies on the characteristics of the series being analysed to project future period data.
 The projected values are temporary, intermediate values, that are only used internally to improve the estimation of the seasonal factors.
 The projected data do not affect the original estimates and are discarded at the end of the seasonal adjustment process.
 The lending finance collections use an individual ARIMA model for the majority of the series in this publication.
-The ARIMA model is assessed as part of the biennial reanalysis.
-The next reanalysis is scheduled for December 2016.
+The concurrent seasonal adjustment approach re-estimates seasonal factors each month with the receipt of each new observation.
+The parameters used for seasonal adjustment are routinely reviewed every 12 to 24 months to ensure the quality of the seasonal factors.
+The last reanalysis occurred in February 2017 for the January 2017 issue.
 For more information on ARIMA modelling see Feature article: Use of ARIMA modelling to reduce revisions in the October 2004 issue of Australian Economic Indicators (cat. no. 1350.0).

 31 The best seasonally adjusted estimates are achieved only some years after corresponding original estimates have been released.
 However, this does not satisfy the demand for timely seasonally adjusted estimates.
 The ABS advises users that while every effort is made to achieve the highest possible quality of seasonally adjusted estimates, given the available original estimates and preset publication deadlines, revisions to these seasonally adjusted estimates are inevitable and generally indicate improvements to those estimates.
 The use of the concurrent seasonal adjustment approach means that revisions, and therefore quality improvements, are identified earlier than under the previously used forward factor method.
 Under the concurrent approach, revisions are made up to one year earlier than under the forward factor approach.